GaloisInc/crucible/doc/tutorial/tutorial.md

 We can implement the FFS algorithm in Java with code almost identical to the C version.

-The reference version uses a loop, like the C version:
+The reference version (in `code/FFS.java`) uses a loop, like the C
+version:

 ``` {.java}
 $include 2-10 code/FFS.java